StPaulStylee/100DaysOfCode/README.md

 I started a tutorial where we build a library like web application.
 Using SQLite3 I have set up an application that calls the Classify API and then stores some books in our books table
 ### Thoughts:
 I like it.
 I kinda wish I would have used something like Postgres or MySQL seeing as it took me a long time to get SQLite3 up and running - stupid gcc!
 Anyway, I am enjoying making a full stack application again, it has been too long

+# Day 82, March 1st, 2018
+### What I did:
+I built out the schema for the programing challenge.
+### Thoughts:
+My SQL skils are so rusty.